-We are lucky to have a diverse team of talented and experienced members on our Board.
-Read on and learn about the team.
+We are honoured to have a diverse team of talented and experience community members on the Langley Memorial Hospital Foundation Board of Directors.

-Ellen Peterson; Vice Chair
+Ellen Peterson, Chair

 Liz Bailey-Connor is passionate about cultivating a thriving culture and enhancing the capabilities and engagement of employees at First West Credit Union.
 She has worked at First West since 2008.

 Liz has experience as a secondary school teacher and a Chartered Psychologist in the UK and operational leadership experience with a large provincial organization in Canada.
 She brings over 25 years’ experience working in the Human Resources field and applies her knowledge and expertise to her current role of Senior Vice President, People Services.

 Liz is a business- and results-oriented professional with extensive experience in all aspects of human resources and other areas of operations.
 Liz is a thought leader and advocate for continuous improvement, inclusion, and positive cultural change.